 GAIN 2020 will be held June 16 to 20 at Rice University in Houston Texas.
 This is the thirteenth year of GAIN; it started 2007 with twelve attendees and four instructors and has grown to ninety attendees from all over the world and eighteen faculty.
 GAIN is a community of professional’s eager to learn and willing to share ideas and information.
 Read more

-In life and in coaching it is important to focus on what matters.
+In life and in coaching it is important to focus on what really matters.
 What matters most is relationships – people – the human element.
-In today’s world of fast information and big data it is easy to forget that the numbers, data, scientific measurements are one-dimensional – we coach people who are multidimensional.
-They are not machines, they respond to care and concern.
-Good coaching is about developing trust and working together with the athletes to guide them to grow athletically and personally.
+In today’s world of instant information and big data it is easy to forget that the numbers, data, scientific measurements are one-dimensional – we coach people who are multidimensional.
+They are not machines; they respond to care and concern.
 Read more